Tom Sewell (cricketer, born 1806)

-Thomas Sewell Sr (5 May 1806 – 1 November 1888) was an English professional cricketer whose top-class career spanned the years 1830 to 1853.
+Thomas Sewell (5 May 1806 – 1 November 1888) was an English professional cricketer whose top-class career spanned the years 1830 to 1853.
 He was a right-handed batsman, occasional wicket-keeper and slow underarm bowler who was mainly associated with Surrey.
 He represented the Players in the Gentlemen v Players series and was an original member of William Clarke's All-England Eleven in 1846.
-His brother, William Sewell, played twice for Surrey, and his son, Tom Sewell Jr, played for Surrey and the All-England Eleven.
+His brother, William Sewell, played twice for Surrey, and his son, also named Tom Sewell, played for Surrey and the All-England Eleven.